the-events-calendar/the-events-calendar/readme.txt

 * Fix - Ensure the date selected when creating a new event from the Event Manager is applied to the block editor.
 [ECP-954]
 * Fix - Properly observe the disabling of JSON-LD output on widget blocks in the block editor.
 [TEC-4077]
 * Fix - Prevent PHP warning in some cases when fetching the date from `tribe_get_display_end_date()`. (props to @huubl for the fix!)
 [TEC-4161]
+* Fix - Close a div in the new subscribe dropdown that was left open.
+Props to @whoisuncle for bringing this to our attention!
+[BTRIA-1077]
 * Tweak - Ensure the `Disable the Event Search Bar` setting doesn't get applied on the Event Manager page.
 [ECP-948]
 * Tweak - Ensure the `related events title` and `event titles` within the single event page for the block editor make use the customizer font settings.
 [TEC-4125]